 Walking across the campus, I was energized by all that I saw and felt.
-There is something about autumn that is invigorating, and I see it in our students scurrying to class, playing Frisbee on the lawn and studying—and laughing—in small groups within our magnificent new library.
+There is something about autumn that is invigorating, and I see it in our students scurrying to class, playing Frisbee on the new quad adjacent to McKeown Plaza and studying—and laughing—in small groups within our magnificent new library.
 I am also energized by the many changes taking place on our campus; changes that will impact our students’ educations and our university’s role in the growth of our region in so many positive ways.
-We are beginning 2013-2014 on a solid foundation of accomplishment, including the opening of two major new facilities, the development of a new and more relevant core curriculum, and the unveiling of a new vision and strategic plan that will chart our course into the future.
+We have begun 2014-2015 on a solid foundation of accomplishment.

-Salem State’s new core (general education) curriculum, the result of several years of dedicated work by many on our campus, will be implemented in fall 2014, and will change the way students experience our university.
+Salem State’s new general education curriculum, the result of several years of dedicated work by many on our campus, is being implemented this fall 2014, and will change the way students experience our university.
 It will strengthen their liberal arts experience while giving them greater flexibility in choosing their paths through school, and will directly impact their ability to graduate in four years.

-Our recently completed strategic plan, which dovetails with the Department of Higher Education’s Vision Project will guide us through the next three years, and chart our course as we work toward achieving its four major goals:
+Our strategic plan, which dovetails with the Department of Higher Education’s Vision Project will continue to guide us through the next two years, and chart our course as we work toward achieving its four major goals:

 - Providing distinguished academic programs and innovative educational experiences for our students

 - Advancing students’ intellectual, personal and professional growth

 - Promoting civic engagement, social justice and connection to place

 - Positioning the university to meet the challenges and opportunities of the future